pranavvarshney18/ivykids-twitter-clone/readme.txt

 5. user can edit and delete its own posts

 SKILLS USED
-nodeJs, expressJs, EJS, AJAX, html, css, javascript and jQuery
+nodeJs, expressJs, EJS, AJAX, html, css, scss, javascript and jQuery